 Diamond or steel file

 Time of completion

-It can take about 20 minutes to sharpen your pruners.
-If your pruners were heavily used and not maintained, this can take more time.
+It can take about 20 minutes to sharpen your secateurs.
+If your secateurs were heavily used and not maintained, this can take more time.

 If rusty, you may need another 12 to 24 hours of soaking them in a water-vinegar solution to get rid of a heavy layer of rust.

-Use a rust and sap eraser for highly stubborn dirt and grime (you can buy this at a DIY center or gardening supply shop) or wire wool to rub them off.
-You can also clean the blades with dish soap, then give the pruners one final rinse.
+Use a rust and sap eraser for highly stubborn dirt and grime (you can buy this at a DIY centre or gardening supply shop) or wire wool to rub them off.
+You can also clean the blades with dish soap, then give the secateurs one final rinse.
 Wipe the tool dry with an old rag or towel after rinsing.

 Step 2: Remove rust

 Equally important is removing any rust on the blades.
 If the rust is only a thin layer, you can use coarse or fine-grit sandpaper to scrape it off.